openscilab/pymilo/paper/paper.md

 However, once a model is trained, sharing or deploying it securely and transparently remains a significant challenge.
 This issue is especially important in high-stake domains such as healthcare, where ensuring model accountability and integrity is critical [@Garbin2022].
 In such settings, any lack of clarity about a model’s internal logic or origin can reduce trust in its predictions.
 Researchers have increasingly emphasized that greater transparency in AI systems is critical for maintaining user trust and protecting privacy in machine learning applications [@bodimani2024assessing].

-Despite ongoing concerns around transparency and safety, the dominant approach for exchanging Python-trained models remains ad hoc binary serialization, most commonly through Python’s `pickle` module or its variant `joblib`.
+Despite ongoing concerns around transparency and safety, the dominant approach for exchanging pretrained models remains ad hoc binary serialization, most commonly through Python’s `pickle` module or its variant `joblib`.
 These formats allow developers to store complex model objects with minimal effort, but they were never designed with security or human interpretability in mind.
-In fact, loading a pickle file will execute arbitrary code contained within it, a known vulnerability that can be exploited if the file is maliciously crafted [@Brownlee2018].
+In fact, loading a pickle file may execute arbitrary code contained within it, a known vulnerability that can be exploited if the file is maliciously crafted [@Brownlee2018].
 While these methods preserves full model fidelity within the Python ecosystem, it poses serious security risks and lacks transparency, as the serialized files are opaque binary blobs that cannot be inspected without loading.
 Furthermore, compatibility is fragile because pickled models often depend on specific library versions, which may hinder long-term reproducibility [@Brownlee2018].